30 August 2011

 You might think it is unusual for anyone to need a Care Team.
 Unfortunately this is not the case.
 "Do People Write You Off?" - was the title of a post in a cancer forum I frequented during my treatment.
 Reading the replies, I was stunned to see this was more common than I expected.
 According to the American Society of Clinical Oncology, "Terminally ill cancer patients have a higher-than-average divorce rate, and it's almost always the husband leaving his sick wife."
 It is one thing to learn you have cancer, it is even worse to face this disease alone.

-The Care Communities is celebrating their 20th anniversary of unconditional care this year.
+The Care Communities celebrated their 20th anniversary of unconditional care in 2011.
 They started informally, within the faith community in 1991, to provide compassionate, end-of-life support to AIDS patients in Austin.
 This was a time when many were shunned by their families and had no one to care for them.
 In 1997, encouraged by the Lance Armstrong Foundation, they expanded their services to the cancer community.
 They now provide Care Team Services, free of charge, to over 120 Care Partners each year with a waiting list for 30 more.
 If you live in Austin, please consider volunteering your time to this very worthy organization.
 For volunteer opportunities, contact Roger Temme at roger@thecarecommunities.org.

 "Every human being has a great, yet often unknown gift: to care, to be compassionate, to become present to the other, to listen, to hear and receive-- If that gift would be set free and made available -- Miracles could take place" - Henri Nouwen